hiddenNarrator1/Wanderlust/Weapons, Maneuvers, Tokens.md

 - Move: 15ft per 1s.
 - Recover: 6s, trade Strain for Guard.
 ### Techniques
 Time for techniques is equal to attack time plus one second.
+Damage done by techniques ignore armor.